[UPDATE FEBRUARY 22, 2023:] It has been confirmed that the UPC will open its doors on June 1, 2023. The Sunrise period will start March 1, 2023.

 The Unitary patent however also has some drawbacks.
 For example, the Unitary patent is not valid in countries which are not within the European Union, such as the United Kingdom, Norway and Switzerland.
 Moreover, not all of the countries of the European Union have (yet) participated in the Unitary patent.
 In contrast, these countries are part of the European ‘bundle’ of national patent rights.
 Therefore, there is a large discrepancy between the country coverage of the Unitary patent and countries that can be chosen with the ‘bundle’.

 In addition, the Unitary patent is not flexible when you want to reduce the country coverage in the future, for example because of the costs, and the Unitary patent may be invalidated in one go by the central court, whereas the European ‘bundle’ of national patent rights, at this moment, still have to be invalidated per country.

 Timeline and key moments

 Because Austria was the 13th member state to ratify the UPCA on January 18, 2022, a ‘Provisional Application Period’ (PAP) has started on January 19, 2022, to prepare for the Unitary Patent.
 This period will last for at least 8 months and in any case until Germany deposits its instrument of ratification, after which the start date for the central court can be determined.
-[Update December 5, 2022:] The planned start date for the central court has now been delayed until June 1, 2023.
+[Update Februari 22, 2023:] The start date for the central court has now been confirmed at June 1, 2023.

 3 months before the start date (to be determined), a so-called ‘Sunrise’ period will commence.
 In this period, you as holder of one or more European patent applications and/or European patents needs to take a number of important decisions to ensure that your interests are secured in the best way possible in the new situation.